 The Chase Freedom Unlimited® card has some valuable rewards:

-Unlimited cash back: You can earn 1.5% on all of your purchases, with no limitations.
+Unlimited cash back: You can earn 1.5% cash back on all of your purchases, with no limitations.
 Use it for your routine spending, like on gas, groceries, and regular purchases, and the cash back rewards will add up quickly.

 No redemption minimum: Many credit cards do not allow you to redeem your cash back bonuses until you hit a set minimum.
 The Chase Freedom Unlimited® card works differently.
 There is no minimum, so you can redeem your rewards whenever you want.
+Cash Back rewards do not expire as long as your account is open.

 Redemption options: You can redeem your rewards for cash, gift cards, travel, or merchandise through Chase’s partners.

-Beyond the valuable cash back rewards the Chase Freedom Unlimited card offers, you’ll receive other benefits, too.
+Beyond the valuable cash back rewards the Chase Freedom Unlimited® card offers, you’ll receive other benefits, too.

 Zero liability protection: You won’t be held responsible for unauthorized charges made on your card.